Type 2 diabetes — a Chinese medicine perspective

 Is type 2 diabetes hereditary?

-There is a genetic component — particularly in South Asian, African-Caribbean and East Asian populations — but genes account for only 30–40% of risk.
+There is a genetic component — particularly in Indian, African-Caribbean and East Asian populations — but genes account for only 30–40% of risk.
 Environment (overwhelmingly diet) accounts for the rest.
 A family history means you should be more vigilant about diet, not that you are doomed to develop diabetes.

 What’s the difference between type 1 and type 2 diabetes?